Research on space at an airport that a community could use

 Airport teams are ramping up innovation labs, centers and executive level positions to support critical thinking, strategy and innovation.
 Airports need an approach to innovation that is powerful, effective and broadly assessable, that can integrate into all aspects of the business and region, and that individuals and teams can use to generate breakthrough ideas that are implemented and have a meaningful impact in the... more »

 The development of a Primer and Guidebook to assist Airport's with assessing their readiness for digital transformation.
 The results of this research would support Airport's to understand exactly where they are on the transformation continuum and provide guidance and direction on the next steps of the journey.

-Although many airports are offering services, programs and amenities to optimize access and mobility of passengers with disabilities and aging travelers, there is no systematic assessment of the effectiveness of these services and programs.
+Although many airports are offering services, programs and amenities along with innovative design and technological development to optimize access and mobility of passengers with disabilities and aging travelers, there is no systematic assessment of the effectiveness of these services and programs.
 Empirical evidence about the cost and benefits of these programs are needed for further and wider implementation of services... more »

 The objective of the research is to update the Marketing Guide for Small Airports to include business-to-business marketing and digital media thus resulting in a new model for business-to-business marketing for smaller airports.